 Methodology to be adopted

 The COVID-19 pandemic continues to take a massive toll on lives and livelihoods in entire world.
 The COVID-19 pandemic has affected educational systems worldwide, leading to the near-total closures of schools, universities and colleges impacting about 98.6 percent of the world’s student population.
 1.3 billion learners around the world were not able to attend school or university.
-While the epidemic is still affecting the population all over the world and no effective vaccine in site, countries have started to reopen their learning centers, be it schools, colleges or Universities and institutes of higher learning.
+While the epidemic is still affecting the population all over the world, countries have started to reopen their learning centers, be it schools, colleges or Universities and institutes of higher learning.
 UNESCO has recommended the use of distance learning programmes and open educational applications and platforms that schools and teachers can use to reach learners remotely and limit the disruption of education.
 Moving from on-campus to remote learning raises several issues related to infrastructure at both ends, logistics, engagement, access, and suitable content.